adobe/reactor-developer-docs/api/guides/encrypting_values.md

 This output is the value that should be supplied in a request to the Launch platform.
 The Launch platform would store this encrypted output it and temporarily decrypt it as necessary.
-For example, the Launch platform would decrypt Adapter credentials long enough to initiate a connection to the server and immediately remove all traces of the decrypted value.
+For example, the Launch platform would decrypt Host credentials long enough to initiate a connection to the server and immediately remove all traces of the decrypted value.

 {% alert info, Reminder %}